The film's story is divided into three time-lines:

 Meanwhile, Rachel is getting off a monorail train, while being shadowed by two thugs.
 She notices one and threatens him with a taser.
 He runs in fear when he sees Batman beating up the second thug.
 As Rachel turns she screams at the sight of Batman.
 He produces photographs compromising Judge Faden and then disappears as a police officer shows up.

 The news the next day of a 'Batman' has the whole city talking.
 Loeb is not happy that a vigilante is doing the job the police are meant to do, in spite of Gordon's defense that the vigilante did hand them Falcone on a platter.
 Rachel and the D.A.'s office decide that there is enough evidence to put Falcone on trial despite it been given to them by a vigilante.

-Alfred wakes Bruce up at 3:00pm, despite Bruce's pleas for more sleep, and then frets over the bruises and injuries that he has taken the previous night.
+Alfred wakes Bruce up at 3:00pm in the afternoon, despite Bruce's pleas for more sleep, and then frets over the bruises and injuries that he has taken the previous night.
 He informs Bruce that he must live the life he would normally in public in order not to raise suspicion - doing such things as drive exotic sports cars, date movie stars, buy things that are not for sale, etc.